codyzu/cpinfo19-site/m2/module2-backend.md

 npm run dev
 ```

+Try modifying the message returned in your server, save the file, and notice the server automatically restarts.

 ## 2 Server side templates with pug

 Follow the [steps to integrate a templating engine](https://expressjs.com/fr/guide/using-template-engines.html) into your express server.